 Either way, astronomy is a fascinating field!

 An exhibition in 5 theaters, curated by Colin Rhodes.
 The exhibition is on at the SCA Galleries in Lilydale until April 30, you can find out more here.

 This was definitely an eye opening show, for those not familiar with Roger’s photographic work it is both fascinating and at times disturbing.
 As well as Roger’s photography the exhibit includes 3 video presentions, including the award winning Die Antwoord video he directed for “I fink u freeky”.

-The highlight not to be missed is the “Theater of Darkness” an immersive tour in the dungeons of this old psychiatric hospital.
-A work in progress by the photographer, I really don’t know how to describe it, except that it was fascinating and kind of creepy and you should really check it out.
+The highlight was the “Theater of Darkness” an immersive tour in the dungeons of this old psychiatric hospital.
+A work in progress by the photographer, I really don’t know how to describe it, except that it was fascinating and kind of creepy.
 The tour is free but booking is essential through the SCA website.

 Following on from the various mentions of my tumultuous spiritual journey this year things seem to be getting somewhere.
 I understand there are changes coming and I have to be patient, I’m just not always so patient!
 So anyway, lately I’ve had a pretty big question in life (I’ve had a few, but one in particular being the most time pressing).
 I’ve been mulling it over and trying to decide what to do when BAM the universe basically lays out the path on a silver platter.
 Has this ever happened to you?
 When something happens coincidentally but it just fits where you are SO WELL that it is insane?
 Anyway, that happened.